adrianeme134-cmd/8x8_Wallace_Tree/README.md

-# 8x8 Wallace Tree Multiplier (Verilog, Zynq-7000)
+# Unsigned 8x8 Wallace Tree Multiplier (Verilog, Zynq-7000)

 A fully structural 8x8 bit Wallace Tree multiplier designed in Verilog and implemented on the Zynq-7000 FPGA.
 This project focuses on: